Shoreline Erosion Control & Restoration in Florida

 - Add extra reinforcement by introducing beneficial native flowering vegetation with deep root systems that contain soil in place.

-- Repurpose accumulated muck with knitted mesh technology like SOX Solutions, which physically anchor sediment in place for a natural, aesthetically-pleasing shoreline.
+- Repurpose accumulated muck with knitted mesh technology which physically anchors sediment in place for a natural, aesthetically pleasing shoreline.

 - Install bulkheads and retaining walls around particularly steep and problematic banks or hillside areas in need of enhanced protection.